tecs/sketchy/docs/browser.md

 ## Scene
 ![Scene browser](images/scene-browser.png)

 Lists the instance hierarchy of scene, emphasizing the [entered instance](editor.md#scene) if any.
+All instances which are not [visible](editor.md#scene) are grayed-out.

 All selected instances are shown highlighted in the scene browser, and conversely, clicking on an entry from the list selects its corresponding instance in the viewport and opens a [details browser](#details) for it.